 Report number one is an ongoing project status report; this report will be needed on more than one occasion throughout a project's life span and explores the overall progress of the project.
 Report number two is a project completion report; this report comes at the end of the project and wraps everything up.

-We've also provided a project report template that you can adapt to your project and project report type that you need.
+We've also provided a range of project report templates that you can adapt to your project and project report type that you need.

 A Complete Guide to Project Reporting: Project Status Report